 PagerDuty Advance User Guide

-Once you've configured PagerDuty Advance, you can use the following features:
+Once you have configured PagerDuty Advance, you can use the following features:

 PagerDuty Advance Assistant